TRAFFIC highlights need for an alliance against environmental crimes at the international anti-corruption conference

 Corruption is one of the most important facilitators of illegal wildlife trade.
 It enables the ongoing destruction of our planet, undermining human rights and threatening the global transformation towards environmentally sustainable economies.

-Every stage in the illegal trade chain is affected, from poaching and illegal harvesting, through transportation, processing and export to the sale and laundering of illicit proceeds, as estimated by the global money laundering and terrorist financing watchdog, the Financial Action Task Force (FATF), to be as much as USD152 billion per year.
+Every stage in the illegal trade chain is affected, from illegal harvesting, through processing and export, to the sale and laundering of illicit proceeds.
+For example, the Financial Action Task Force (FATF), suggests that forestry crimes, including corporate crimes and illegal logging, could be as much as USD 152 billion per year.*